Table of Contents

 Synchronous & Asynchronous Distance Learning

-Another type is synchronous versus asynchronous learning when it comes to the different types of distance learning.
+Another type is synchronous versus asynchronous learning when it comes to the different types of DL.

 Synchronous learning is less flexible.
 However, it is the most popular form of college distance learning, as it facilitates a more generous amount of interaction between students and professors.